 The Internal Revenue Service allows for two types of employees: independent contractors and regular W-2 employees.
 (See Independent Contracting vs Employing and the IRS website for more on this topic.)
 This decision determines who pays which taxes.

 The IRS requires independent contractors to pay 100 percent of their Social Security and Medicare taxes.
 This adds 7.65 percent to the independent contractor’s tax bill over a regular W-2 employee’s tax liability.
 But if the employer decides to pay the therapist as a regular W-2 employee, then the company, rather than the individual, pays that 50% of the employee’s Social Security and Medicare taxes.

 To summarize then, an independent contractor will pay 15.3 percent of income toward social security taxes.
 And a W-2 employee will pay 7.65 percent of income toward social security taxes and the company will pay 7.65 percent toward the employees social security taxes.
 The IRS always gets their money in one way or another.
 Independent contractors pay all of it.
 Employees pay half of it with the employer paying the other half.

 A simple example

 Let’s compare two separate compensation plans.
-One clinician is paid as an independent contractor and the other as a W-2 employee.
+The first is an independent contractor.
+The second is a W-2 employee.
 How do we make them equal?